la2050/archive/_projects/2016/the-help-groups-stem3-academy-coding-computer-robotics-camps-for-special-learners.md

   are educated, but also in the way they think about themselves, their futures and their roles in society.
 We have been innovators on ways to improve the lives of our community.
 Please help us reach more students across Los Angeles.
+Please explain how you will define and measure success for your project.​: >- We will define success by offering STEM camps and afterschool programs at two locations for special needs students across Los Angeles.
+We will measure through data collected on recruitment and attendance rates; successful completion of STEM projects including robotics challenges; rates of return students.
+We will evaluate through questionnaires and stakeholder interviews to collect detailed information about program success.
+Information will be compiled and analyzed by senior staff members, who will use it to improve quality of our programs on an ongoing basis and to determine optimum methods for scaling the program to larger audiences across the autism and special needs communities.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Publicity/awareness
+  - Technical infrastructure (computers etc.)
+  - 'Community outreach '
+  - Network/relationship support
+  - Quality improvement research
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/the-help-groups-stem3-academy-coding-computer-robotics-camps-for-special-learners/skild-prod.s3.amazonaws.com/myla2050/images/custom540/1670488055741-team91.png
 organization_name: The Help Group's STEM3 Academy